 Typically when you accept a personal loan and the money has been deposited into your account there are no true givebacks.
 You can cancel the loan before you sign the paperwork and the fund are in your bank account.
 The one exception is a mortgage refinance, but that is not considered a personal loan.
 Depending on the lender, they may offer you a short period of time when you can return the loan.
 It depends on the lender and they do not have to offer it.
 You should ask your lender if they offer this period of time.
 While you may not be able to cancel the loan, you can always pay off the loan.
 There is a slight catch here.

-Payday loans often have a two day cooling off period.
-You do not have to have a reason for cancelling the loan.
+Payday loans often have a two-day cooling-off period.
+You do not have to have a reason for canceling the loan.
 You have to give back the money.
 They do not charge you fees or interest.
-If you are in the UK and receiving money from a lender in the UK, they have a 14 day cooling off period.
+If you are in the UK and receiving money from a lender in the UK, they have a 14 day cooling-off period.
 You can cancel your loan within 14 days from the date the loan is signed.
 After that, you have 30 days to pay back the money.
 You may be charged interest for the days that you have the loan and there may be fees on top of that.

 Can I Pay Off A Loan Early?

 Yes, you can always pay off your personal loan early.
 I briefly touched on this above.
 However, there may be additional fees associated with paying off your loan early.
 You should make sure you read the fine print of any contract you sign.
 All lenders must disclose all the information about fees and interest about your loan in the contract.
 It is up to you to read and understand what is in the contract.

 A lender may charge you an early termination fee.
 This is a charge from the lender when you pay back the money you borrowed earlier than the schedule.
 The lender makes money from your loan by charging you interest.
 They lose money when you pay off the loan early.
 They may charge a fee to offset the money they end up losing.
 Not all lenders charge this fee, so pay attention to the contract before you sign it.